erigontech/docs/src/installation/windows.md

 **Warning**

-the remote db RPCdaemon is an experimental feature and is **not recommended**, it is extremely slow.
+The remote db RPCdaemon is an experimental feature and is **not recommended**, it is extremely slow.
 It is highly preferable to use the embedded RPCdaemon.

 </div>